-Ata Doğruel's performance, during which the artist will live in a pitch dark room for 40 days / 960 hours and see the light only when a visitor with a candle comes in, will provide an opportunity to observe social life and relations, as well as physical and mental boundaries and shifts.
+Ata Doğruel's performance, during which the artist lives in a pitch dark room for 40 days / 960 hours and sees the light only when a visitor with a candle comes in, provides an opportunity to observe social life and relations, as well as physical and mental boundaries and shifts.

 Curated by Simge Burhanoğlu, realized in collaboration with Performistanbul, and sponsored by TEPTA, “Light Source” can be experienced at OMM 24/7 between 7 November - 17 December 2022.